Where Everything Fights Everything

 Bread is embedded in four thousand years of human language, religion, and social structure; panda significance is comparatively recent.

-Economic contribution bread Wins
+Economic contribution Bread Wins

 Panda